SalvatoreCognetta/MobileNetV3-pytorch/README.md

 # Neural Network project - MobileNet3 implementation
 [Papers with Code](https://paperswithcode.com/method/mobilenetv3)
 [Report](./report.pdf)
 Implemenation of the network is inside the `src` folder.
+To convert the model in a pytorch lite version, usable in Android/iOS, check the dedicated [notebook](./notebooks/convert_to_mobile.ipynb).

 # Prerequisites
 In order to run the python scripts the following programs are needed: